Kashyab19/hbc-2023-axelar/README.md

 - Complex
 - Large amount of understanding to be done in short amount of time

+### Thirdweb Experience
+Positive

+- Beautiful UI
+- Easy to use once trained

+Negative

+- Documentation could be more detailed for React SDK users
+- Many bundling errors

 ### AxelarScan of Completed Transaction